This guide will show you the best bike lock under 50. Enjoy.

 How Secure Should It Be?

-A bike locks sole purpose in life is to keep your bike safe, but 50% of the time they fail miserably.
+A bike locks sole purpose in life is to keep your bicycle safe, but 50% of the time they fail miserably.
 That’s because 50% of bike locks are about as strong as a strawberry lace.

 However, sometimes a delicious sugary snack is all you need.
 So how do you decide how secure the lock needs to be?
 Here’s a chart I’ve put together for you to check against.